Manufacturing Scalability: How Startups Can Scale Production?

 -

-An e-commerce platform expanding its infrastructure to manage more transactions.
+An e-commerce platform adding more infrastructure to manage more transactions.

-Industries like food and beverage, personal care products, and niche electronics are often considered good for startups due to lower initial capital requirements and higher demand for innovation.
+Food and beverage, personal care products and niche electronics are often good for startups because of lower initial capital requirements and higher demand for innovation.

-How do you scale a small manufacturing business?
+How do I scale a small manufacturing business?

 -